-FCPC’s sanctuary and organ renovation project is finished!
-We recently added a new organ, updated the chancel, and built a new choral suite!
-Now that construction is over we are back worshiping in our regular sanctuary, which is located on the north east corner of the building’s first floor.
+Our sanctuary is located on the north east corner of the building’s first floor.
 It’s a beautiful space complete with stained glass windows, soaring ceilings, and beautiful craftsmanship – a place designed to glorify God and to turn our attention to holy things.
 We think you will love it!
 The exact location of the sanctuary can be seen on our facilities map.

 Where is FCPC located?

 Set that GPS to 400 Orange Street, Abilene, Texas 79601

 We are easy to find, and if you want help finding us – give us a call at 325-677-3501.